Resolution

 "SaslAuthenticationException" error

 If your MSK cluster runs on a kafka.t3.small broker type with AWS Identity and Access Management (IAM) access control, then review your connection quota.
-The kafka.t3.small instance type accepts only one TCP connection for each broker per second.
+The kafka.t3.small instance type accepts 4 TCP connections for each broker per second.

-When you exceed your connection quota, your creation test fails and you receive the following error message:
+If you exceed your connection quota, then your creation test fails and you receive the following error message:

 "org.apache.kafka.common.errors.SaslAuthenticationException: Too many connects"